ewjoachim/ewjoachim.github.io/_posts/2016-11-28-a-tale-of-pythons-and-adrenaline.md

 {{ excerpt_separator }}

-So first, if you want the slides, they're in French, I'll translate on demande (please, really, fell free !) or if I make this talk in an international context.
+So first, if you want the slides, they're in French, I'll translate on demand (please, really, fell free !) or if I make this talk in an international context.

 You can have them here : [Ladies and Gentlemen, the Amazing Python 3.6 !](/assets/Python 3.6.slides.html)